ParallelMaths/parallel/pages/7-22-maths-jokes.md

 written a whole book about the mathematicians who write The Simpsons.

 So, how good is your mathematical sense of humour?
 And how much maths do you know?
-Below are 4 jokes with 3 punchlines each.
-Can you spot the punchline?
-You will need to a bit of maths in order to work out the right answer.
+Below are 4 jokes with 3 possible punchlines each.
+Can you spot the correct punchline?
+You will need to know a bit of maths in order to work out the right answer.

 ::: problem id=1_1 marks=0.5
 __1.1__ Why is 6 afraid of 7?